County Fire update: Nine structures destroyed by state's largest blaze

 The state's largest wildfire has burned mostly through rural areas, but Cal Fire said Friday morning that nine structures have been destroyed by the 88,375-acre County Fire.

-The blaze remains at 37 percent contained, with no injuries reported and 110 structures threatened – down from nearly a thousand in the early stages of the fire, spokesman Gabe Lauderdale said.
+The blaze was 48 percent contained by Saturday morning, with no injuries reported and 110 structures threatened – down from nearly a thousand in the early stages of the fire, spokesman Gabe Lauderdale said.
 The destruction of the structures, which The Davis Enterprise reported to be cabins and homes on a ranch in the Capay Valley, didn't necessarily occur recently, Lauderdale said.

 Firefighters are just now "being able to get into areas that probably weren't safe" before, and can now assess the damage, he said.